tditm/chess-claim-tool/README.md

 This version is compatible with the macOS and Windows.

-**Download installation packages** through the release page: [https://github.com/Dedekind125/chess-claim-tool/releases](https://github.com/Dedekind125/chess-claim-tool/releases)
+**Download installation packages** of the oryginal version [https://github.com/Dedekind125/chess-claim-tool/releases](https://github.com/Dedekind125/chess-claim-tool/releases)

+**Download portable version of the fork** https://github.com/tditm/chess-claim-tool/releases

 # Dependencies